Yannick Hanfmann: 2022: First major win, fourth ATP semifinal, out of top 100

-2023: Tenth clay court and first Masters quarterfinals, top 50
+2023: Tenth clay court & first Masters quarterfinals, top 50

 At the Chile Open, he reached his ninth quarterfinal on clay and of his career as a qualifier defeating two Spaniards, defending champion Pedro Martínez and Roberto Carballés Baena.

 At the 2023 U.S. Men's Clay Court Championships, he reached his tenth clay-court quarterfinal as a qualifier defeating Yosuke Watanuki and second seed Tommy Paul, his biggest win in three years.
 Next he reached his fifth ATP semifinal defeating Tomáš Macháč.
 He lost to Tomás Martín Etcheverry in straight sets.
 As a result, he rose close to 25 positions into the top 110, on 10 April 2023.

 At the Madrid Open, on his main draw debut as a qualifier, he reached the third round on a Masters level for the first time in his career and in only his second Masters participation, defeating Juan Pablo Varillas and 15th seed Lorenzo Musetti.

-Ranked No. 101 at the Italian Open on his debut at the tournament, also as a qualifier, he reached the third round defeating Nicolás Jarry and ninth seed Taylor Fritz for his first top-10 win of the season and only second in his career.
+Ranked No. 101 at the Italian Open on his debut at the tournament, also as a qualifier, he reached the third round defeating Nicolas Jarry and ninth seed Taylor Fritz for his first top-10 win of the season and only second in his career.
 Next, he defeated Marco Cecchinato to reach his first Masters fourth round and sixth seed Andrey Rublev, his third career top-10 win, to reach his first Masters quarterfinal.
 He lost to world No. 3, Daniil Medvedev, in straight sets.
 As a result, he moved close to 40 positions up to a new career-high singles ranking of world No. 64, on 22 May 2023.
 As the second qualifying seed, he entered the main draw of the 2023 French Open as a lucky loser and defeated Thiago Monteiro in the first round in five sets for his first win at this major.

 At his home tournament, the Halle Open, he reached the second round as a wildcard defeating compatriot Louis Wessels.
 As a result, he moved into the top 50 in the rankings at world No. 48, on 26 June 2023.
 At the next grass court tournament, the Mallorca Championships, he reached the semifinals defeating the top seed Stefanos Tsitsipas and retiring wildcard Feliciano López.
 He lost his semifinal match to Adrian Mannarino.
 Hanfmann improved his career-high ranking to No. 45 on 3 July 2023.

 2024: Grand Slam semifinal in doubles

-With his compatriot Dominik Koepfer he reached the semifinals of the 2024 Australian Open as an unseeded pair, in only his second participation in the doubles competition at this Major, and third overall at Grand Slams.
+With his compatriot Dominik Koepfer Hanfmann reached the semifinals of the 2024 Australian Open as an unseeded pair, in only his second participation in the doubles competition at this Major, and third overall at Grand Slams.

+He lost to eventual semifinalist Novak Djokovic at the 2024 Geneva Open.